-"EBA" means the European Banking Authority.

-"ECB" means the European Central Bank.

-"EDIS" means the European Deposits Insurance Scheme.

-"EEA" means the European Economic Area.

-"EFWP-B" means the Europejska Fundacja Współpracy Polsko - Belgijskiej / European Foundation for Polish-Belgian Cooperation.

-"ESMA" means the European Securities and Markets Authority.

-"EU" means the European Union.

-"Euro", "€" or "euro" means the lawful currency of Member States of the European Union that adopt the single currency introduced in accordance with the Treaty.

-"Eurobank" means Euro Bank S.A.

-"Euroclear" means Euroclear Bank S.A./N.V.

-"Euronext Dublin" means the Irish Stock Exchange plc trading as Euronext Dublin.

-"Eurosystem" means the central banking system for the Euro.

-"FIEA" means the Financial Instruments and Exchange Act of Japan (Act No. 25 of 1948, as amended.

-"Final Terms" means, in relation to each Tranche, the applicable final terms attached to such Covered Bonds.

-"Financial Services Act" means the Legislative Decree-Law No. 58 of 24 February 1998, as amended.

-"Fitch" or "Fitch Ratings" means any entity that is part of Fitch Group and any successor to the relevant rating agency.

-"FSMA" means the Financial Services and Markets Act 2000.

-"FRTB" means the Fundamental Review of the Trading Book.

-"FX" means foreign exchange.

-"FX-indexed" means foreign exchange indexed.

-"G-SII" means global systemically important institution.

-"GBP", "£"or "pounds sterling" means pounds sterling, the lawful currency of the United Kingdom.

-"GDPR" means the European Union General Data Protection Regulation, approved by the Regulation (EU) 2016/679 of the European Parliament and of the Council, of 27 April of 2016, as amended.
+- "EBA" means the European Banking Authority. - "ECB" means the European Central Bank. - "EDIS" means the European Deposits Insurance Scheme. - "EEA" means the European Economic Area. - "EFWP-B" means the Europejska Fundacja Współpracy Polsko Belgijskiej / European Foundation for Polish-Belgian Cooperation. - "ESMA" means the European Securities and Markets Authority. - "EU" means the European Union. - "Euro", "€" or "euro" means the lawful currency of Member States of the European Union that adopt the single currency introduced in accordance with the Treaty. - "Eurobank" means Euro Bank S.A. - "Euroclear" means Euroclear Bank S.A./N.V. - "Euronext Dublin" means the Irish Stock Exchange plc trading as Euronext Dublin. - "Eurosystem" means the central banking system for the Euro. - "FIEA" means the Financial Instruments and Exchange Act of Japan (Act No. 25 of 1948, as amended or superseded from time to time. - "Final Terms" means, in relation to each Tranche, the applicable final terms attached to such Covered Bonds. - "Financial Services Act" means the Legislative Decree-Law No. 58 of 24 February 1998, as amended or superseded from time to time. - "Fitch" or "Fitch Ratings" means any entity that is part of Fitch Group and any successor to the relevant rating agency. - "FSMA" means the Financial Services and Markets Act 2000, as amended or superseded from time to time. - "FRTB" means the Fundamental Review of the Trading Book. - "FX" means foreign exchange. - "FX-indexed" means foreign exchange indexed. - "G-SII" means global systemically important institution. - "GBP", "£"or "pounds sterling" means pounds sterling, the lawful currency of the United Kingdom. - "GDPR" means the European Union General Data Protection Regulation, approved by the Regulation (EU) 2016/679 of the European Parliament and of the Council, of 27 April of 2016, as amended or superseded from time to time.